OWASP/threat-dragon/dev-notes.md

 1. `npm test`
 1. `npm run build-win`
 1. make sure the installer works, navigate to `.exe` and run
+1. obtain SHA256 of .exe file using `shasum -a256`

 * ### Linux installers for TD desktop ###
 Create linux .rpm, .deb .snap, AppImage and test them on a linux box